 Because EasyWP is run on the host’s cloud platform, as opposed to shared hosting, Namecheap promises that customers will get much faster performance levels than with rivals.
 In fact, Namecheap claims that its WordPress hosting is around three times faster than a standard WordPress setup with a traditional shared hosting system.

-As for pricing, the entry-level EasyWP Starter plan is only $14.88 annually (with a discount of 50% for the first year), although it is a barebones offering, with only 10GB of SSD storage, and a limit of 50,000 visitors per month (that’s still good for the money, though, and likely enough capacity for a good deal of folks).
+As for pricing, the entry-level EasyWP Starter plan is $29.88 annually ($22.88 for the first year), although it is a barebones offering, with only 10GB of SSD storage, and a limit of 50,000 visitors per month (that’s still good for the money, though, and likely enough capacity for a good deal of folks).

-Stepping up to the mid-range EasyWP Turbo subscription will cost you $44.88 billed annually (that represents a 50% discount for the first year), getting you 50GB of web space and lifting the monthly visitor limit to 200,000, while throwing in beefier hardware (1.5x more RAM, CPU) along with free SSL and CDN.
+Stepping up to the mid-range EasyWP Turbo subscription will cost you $68.88 billed annually ($44.88 for the first year), getting you 50GB of web space and lifting the monthly visitor limit to 200,000, while throwing in beefier hardware (1.5x more RAM, CPU) along with free SSL and CDN.
 That’s fantastic value for money for that initial year (the Turbo plan then renews at twice the price on an annual contract).

 So what’s not to like?
 Well, while this is clearly a great setup for novices and the budget-conscious, Namecheap’s EasyWP is lacking on the feature front, and experts may be disappointed.
 For example, there’s no staging environment to test changes you might want to make to your WordPress site before they go live, or cPanel support, or automatic updates and other trimmings – plus you can only work with one site.
 If you want to run multiple WordPress sites, then you’ll need to pay extra for each additional site, so bear that in mind.